Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

 *NOTE that currently my work focuses on applications for [x86_64](https://github.com/ivan-hc/AM/tree/main/programs/x86_64) architecture, but it is possible to extend "AM" to all other available architectures.
 If you are interested, you can deliberately join this project to improve the available lists.*

 *1. **PROGRAMS**, they are taken:*
-*- from official sources (see Firefox, Thunderbird, Blender, NodeJS, Chromium Latest, Platform Tools...);* *- extracted from official .deb/tar/zip packages;*
+- *from official sources (see Firefox, Thunderbird, Blender, NodeJS, Chromium Latest, Platform Tools...);*
+- *extracted from official .deb/tar/zip packages;*
-*- from the repositories and official sites of individual developers.*
+- *from the repositories and official sites of individual developers.*

 *2. **APPIMAGES**, they are taken:*
-*- from official sources (if the upstream developers provide them);* *- from AppImage recipes to be compiled on-the-fly with [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit);*
+- *from official sources (if the upstream developers provide them);*
+- *from AppImage recipes to be compiled on-the-fly with [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit);*
-*- from unofficial third-party developers, but only if an official release is not available.*
+- *from unofficial third-party developers, but only if an official release is not available.*

 *3. **FIREFOX PROFILES** to run as webapps, the ones with suffix "ffwa-" in the apps list.*